A Mayor's Life: Crown Heights

-Dinkins presents a detailed analysis of the Crown Heights riot in Brooklyn.
-He writes, “There was no order given, there was no unstated code, there was no tacit understanding, there was nothing anytime or anywhere that authorized the police not to do their jobs, to stand down, to allow the black community to attack Jews and create mayhem.”
+Dinkins presented a detailed analysis of the Crown Heights riot in Brooklyn.
+He wrote, “There was no order given, there was no unstated code, there was no tacit understanding, there was nothing anytime or anywhere that authorized the police not to do their jobs, to stand down, to allow the black community to attack Jews and create mayhem.”

 Racism

 The New York Times said, "Mr. Dinkins offers insights into his views on race, a subject that he typically skirted as the city’s first African-American mayor, and into how being black shaped his personality."
-Dinkins accuses his Republican opponent, Rudy Giuliani, of running a racist campaign but says that was not the only reason for his 1993 re-election loss.
+Dinkins accused his Republican opponent, Rudy Giuliani, of running a racist campaign but said that was not the only reason for his 1993 re-election loss.

 "Gorgeous Mosaic"

-“New York is not a melting pot,” Dinkins writes, “but a gorgeous mosaic... of race and religious faith, of national origin and sexual orientation – of individuals whose families arrived yesterday and generations ago, coming through Ellis Island, or Kennedy Airport, or on Greyhound buses bound for the Port Authority.”
+“New York is not a melting pot,” Dinkins wrote, “but a gorgeous mosaic... of race and religious faith, of national origin and sexual orientation – of individuals whose families arrived yesterday and generations ago, coming through Ellis Island, or Kennedy Airport, or on Greyhound buses bound for the Port Authority.”